khanhptnk/hanna/README.md

 2. [Setup simulator](https://github.com/khanhptnk/hanna-private/tree/master/code).
 3. [Run experiments](https://github.com/khanhptnk/hanna-private/tree/master/code/tasks/HANNA).

+### What are the differences between this task and other photo-realistic visual navigation tasks?

+A: In R2R, the agent's task is given by a **detailed** language instruction (e.g., "Go the table, turn left, walk to the stairs, wait there").
+The agent has to execute the instruction **without additional assistance**.

+In VNLA (our task), the task is described as a **high-level end-goal** (the steps for accomplishing the task are _not_ described) (e.g., "Find a cup in the kitchen").
+The agent is capable of **actively requesting additional assistance** (in the form of language subgoals) while trying to fulfill the task.

 ### Citation

 If you use the code or data in this repo, please cite our paper using the following bibtex code